2023 Solar Incentives Guide for Shafter, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Rebates: Some solar companies will help you claim a rebate, or partial refund after purchase, for your solar panels.
-States or counties will also sometimes offer limited-time rebates.
-If you receive a rebate, that amount will usually be deducted from the total price before any tax credits are calculated.
+- Rebates: Solar companies may help you claim a rebate, or partial refund after purchase, for your solar system.
+States or counties will also offer limited-time rebates at various times.
+If you receive a rebate, that amount will usually come off your total price before any tax credits are calculated.

-• Tax Exemptions: Your solar panel system could qualify for both sales tax and property tax exemptions.
-Sales tax exemptions are effective at the time of purchase.
-Property tax exemptions allow you to exclude the value added by your solar panels when calculating property taxes on your house.
+- Tax Exemptions: Your solar panel system could qualify for both sales tax and property tax exemptions.
+Sales tax exemptions come into effect at the time of purchase.
+Property tax exemptions let you exclude the added value of the solar panels when you are calculating property taxes on your home.

-• Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you've signed a net metering agreement with your Shafter utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some places, this is a dollar-for-dollar credit, while in others you may be refunded a percentage of the value.
+- Net Metering: Net metering is an incentive you can get once your solar system is up and running.
+If you have a net metering agreement in place with your Shafter utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some places, this credit is dollar-for-dollar, while in others you might be refunded a percentage of the value.

 Best Regional Coverage